Jesus as 'the Egyptian' of Josephus

 - But Felix prevented his attempt, and met him with his Roman soldiers, while all the people assisted him in his attack upon them, insomuch that when it came to a battle, the Egyptian ran away, with a few others, while the greatest part of those that were with him were either destroyed or taken alive ... .

-Let's combine the narrative from the three separate tellings "the Egyptian" episode by Josephus:
+Let's combine the narrative from the two separate tellings "the Egyptian" episode by Josephus:

 - There was a body of wicked men and deceivers who deluded the people under pretense of divine inspiration and led them out into the wideness [John the Baptist?].